Aime-Rick/AskArden/replit.md

-# Ask Arden Chatbot
+# Ask HR Chatbot

 ## Overview

-Ask Arden is an AI-powered chatbot application that provides intelligent responses to user questions.
+Ask HR is an AI-powered chatbot application that provides intelligent responses to user questions.
 The application features a modern conversational interface built with React and Express, leveraging OpenAI's agent framework to deliver context-aware responses.
 The system uses a multi-agent workflow to classify questions and route them to appropriate knowledge sources, providing concise, helpful answers to users.

 **Last Updated**: November 18, 2025
 - Integrated new agent version with enhanced classification logic and upgraded models